 Some Bad News….You have still more choices to make with your gazebo…

 In addition to all the choices you have with your deck, you have still more when selecting a gazebo.

-For a complete list all your choices, download the gazebo brochure in a PDF form here.
+For a complete list all your choices, Download Your Gazebo Brochure.

 The Size of Your Gazebo

 Think of your gazebo as a 12 foot by 12 foot square, with the corners chopped off so all the sides are equal.

 Most all gazebos are octagons with 8 sides.
 Unlike a 12 foot square deck- when we refer to a 12 foot gazebo we are talking about the measurement from one side to the other.
 Remember though, in Gazebo-speak, the measurement is taken on the roof- inside the posts- not the floor, so a 12 foot gazebo may not have much more than 10 foot of floor space across."We strongly recommend to our customers not go with anything smaller than a 12 foot gazebo, " says Ray Ebersol of Decks R Us.
 "Anything smaller than that and you lose a lot of functionality.
 And when in doubt- measure for yourself!
 We had a client named Joe who just wasn't sure about at 16 foot gazebo.
 He was worried it would be too big, so we went out to his yard and laid out the garden hose on the grass to show him what 16 foot looked like.
 Then we grabbed some lawn furniture and card table and set it up to show a table and 6 chairs all within the hose to get an idea of how much space he would have.
 Once he could see that a 16 foot gazebo wasn't overly big- he decided to go with it.
 And if you don't have long garden hose?
 Spray paint the dimensions on your grass.
 It will be gone by the next mowing."

 Want a diagram of all the measurements of the standard gazebo styles?